hpe-storage/scod/docs/learn/persistent_storage/index.md

 **Happy Blogging!**

-This completes the tutorial of using the HPE CSI Driver with HPE Storage to create Persistent Volumes within Kubernetes.
+This completes the tutorial of using the HPE CSI Driver with HPE storage to create Persistent Volumes within Kubernetes.
 This is just the beginning of the capabilities of the HPE Storage integrations within Kubernetes.
 We recommend exploring [SCOD](https://scod.hpedev.io) further and the specific HPE Storage CSP ([Nimble](http://scod.hpedev.io/container_storage_provider/hpe_nimble_storage/index.html), [Primera, and 3PAR](http://scod.hpedev.io/container_storage_provider/hpe_3par_primera/index.html)) to learn more.